 Hong Kong is a destination where you will find something to do year around, but what is the best time to visit Hong Kong?
-There really isn’t a tourist season or so to speak, but you will be wise to avoid certain major holiday or extreme hot weather if you can.
+There really isn’t a tourist season or so to speak, but you will be wise to avoid certain major holiday or extremely hot weather if you can.
 From when to avoid, when the weather is best or what festivals you might want to visit, I will reveal all!

 - 1 Weather in Hong Kong